 Scientists are on the front lines of protecting the U.K.’s public safety, health, and economy.
 Ensuring that their work can continue will inspire readiness, empower communities to make informed decisions about their future, and build a more resilient society for us all.

-Our event was advertised across the island and attracted 11 people who participated in the conversation.
+Our event was held on October 19th, 2019, and was advertised across the islands.
+The event attracted 11 people who participated in the climate conversation.
 Feedback from the event was widely positive.
-A summary of the results are provided in the figures below.
+A summary of the results is provided in the figures below.

 The table below summarizes local people’s responses to the questions: “What does the group think that Scottish Government should be doing to mitigate climate change?
 What can the Scottish Government do to engage people more on climate change?”.
 Where 1 is highest priority, numbers above 3 are highlighted in orange.
 Note that group 2 did not prioritize any of the potential mitigation activities higher than 5.

 We thank everyone for attending and making the Clean Coast Outer Hebrides part of the Big Climate Conversation a huge success!!!
-Thank you!!!
+Look forward to seeing you all at following events, thank you!!!